Travel Tips: Vol. 2 During Your Trip

 Let’s be honest, this one is a challenge!
 So be brave.
 You can do it!

 This will come with a healthy dose of initial discomfort.
-Be kind to your travelling self; acknowledge just how addictive your phone can truthfully be in your life.
+Be kind to your travelling self; acknowledge just how addictive your phone can be.

-Allow your brain and body to relax, to enjoy freedom, to tap into your natural rhythm.
+Allow your brain and body to relax and enjoy freedom.
+Tap into your natural rhythm.

 For pictures?
 Use your awesome film camera to take pictures. (see vol.1)